 Oroville Bicycle Accident Lawyer

-Because bicycle accidents can mean serious damages, injured cyclists can usually claim compensation for their injuries from negligent parties.
+Because bicycle accidents can mean severe damages, injured cyclists can usually claim compensation for their injuries from negligent parties.
 Under California law, at-fault motorists must accept responsibility for the damages they have caused and reimburse injured cyclists for their losses.

 Almost all of these accidents were the fault of negligent drivers.
-Driver negligence is a legal term that is used to describe reckless driving behaviors.
+Driver negligence is a legal term used to describe reckless driving behaviors.
 A driver is considered negligent when violating a traffic law or neglecting to pay attention to the road.
 Careless driving behaviors include the following:

 - Improper turning

 - Failure to yield

 - Cutting off a cyclist

 - Failure to apply brakes in time to avoid a crash

 In other cases, accidents can be caused by a city or state government's failure to ensure their roads are safe.
 Governments in charge of maintaining roadways and bicycle lanes ensure that roads are not hazardous and can often be liable for negligence when they fail to keep roadways safe.
 Some common examples of roadway hazards include: